engineyard/ey-docs/pages/monitoring-intro.md

-# Monitoring your application on AppCloud
+# Monitoring your application on Cloud

 Monitoring is considered a best practice when deploying your application into production.
-AppCloud can monitor your environment and alert you via email when abnormal resource usage occurs.
-Some of the resources AppCloud can monitor on a per environment basis include: CPU usage, IO-Wait, Swap Used and Free Space.
+Cloud can monitor your environment and alert you via email when abnormal resource usage occurs.
+Some of the resources Cloud can monitor on a per environment basis include: CPU usage, IO-Wait, Swap Used and Free Space.